-(a) Any Award to an Executive Officer shall be made subject to one or more Performance Conditions that comply with Code Section 162(m) in addition to the Vesting Schedule imposed upon such grant.
-Additional Performance Conditions that do not comply with 162(m) may be adopted, provided that each Award to an Executive Officer is subject to at least one Performance Condition that complies with Code Section 162(m).

-(b) Awards to persons other than Executive Officers may, but need not, be made subject to one or more Performance Conditions in addition to the Vesting Schedule imposed upon such grant.
-The determination as to whether any such grant is subject to a Performance Condition shall be made on or prior to the date of grant.

-(c) The Performance Condition shall operate as specified in this Section.

-(d) Except in the case of Awards not intended to qualify as "performance-based compensation" under Code Section 162(m), if an Award is made subject to a Performance Condition, the Committee shall be required to establish the Performance Period, Adjustment Provisions and Performance Goal for such Performance Condition no later than the time permitted by Section 162(m) of the Internal Revenue Code.
-In addition, the Compensation Committee shall determine how any forfeitures occurring as a result of a Performance Condition shall be allocated with respect to the Vesting Schedule of the Award.

-(e) After the completion of the Performance Period relating to a Performance Condition, the Chief Financial Officer shall, with respect to each Award made subject to such Performance Condition, calculate the effect of the Adjustment Provisions on the Award and deliver such calculation to the Committee.

-(f) The Committee shall review the information submitted by the Chief Financial Officer and certify, in writing, its determination with respect to the impact of the Adjustment Provisions on the Award and the Final Award.

-(g) To the extent that a Performance Condition results in the reduction of an Award, the difference shall be forfeited by the Participant.

-(h) If a portion of an Award made subject to a Performance Condition shall Vest prior to the satisfaction of any Performance Condition applicable to such portion by reason of death, Total and Permanent Disability or, if applicable, a Change in Control, then the Performance Condition shall be cancelled and none of such Award shall be subject to reduction or forfeiture as provided by the Performance Condition.
+- (a) Any Award may be made subject to one or more Performance Conditions in addition to the Vesting Schedule imposed upon such grant. - (b) The determination as to whether any such grant is subject to a Performance Condition shall be made on or prior to the date of grant. - (c) The Performance Condition shall operate as specified in this Section. - (d) Except in the case of Awards not intended to qualify as "performance-based compensation" under Code Section 162(m), if an Award is made subject to a Performance Condition, the Committee shall be required to establish the Performance Period, Adjustment Provisions and Performance Goal for such Performance Condition no later than the time permitted by Section 162(m) of the Internal Revenue Code.
+In addition, the Compensation Committee shall determine how any forfeitures occurring as a result of a Performance Condition shall be allocated with respect to the Vesting Schedule of the Award. - (e) After the completion of the Performance Period relating to a Performance Condition, the Chief Financial Officer shall, with respect to each Award made subject to such Performance Condition, calculate the effect of the Adjustment Provisions on the Award and deliver such calculation to the Committee. - (f) The Committee shall review the information submitted by the Chief Financial Officer and certify, in writing, its determination with respect to the impact of the Adjustment Provisions on the Award and the Final Award. - (g) If a portion of an Award made subject to a Performance Condition shall Vest prior to the satisfaction of any Performance Condition applicable to such portion by reason of death, Total and Permanent Disability or, if applicable, a Change in Control, then the Performance Condition shall be cancelled and none of such Award shall be subject to reduction or forfeiture as provided by the Performance Condition.
 Such Award shall be treated in accordance with the terms of this Plan relating to Vested shares.

-(i) If a portion of an Award made subject to a Performance Condition shall Vest prior to the satisfaction of any Performance Condition applicable to such portion for any reason other than death, Total and Permanent Disability or a Change in Control, such portion of the Award shall not be released to or exercised by the Participant until after the Certification Date.
-No such Vesting shall in any way be deemed a satisfaction, waiver or cancellation of the Performance Condition, and such portion shall remain subject to reduction and forfeiture as provided by the Performance Condition.
+- (h) If a portion of an Award made subject to a Performance Condition shall Vest prior to the satisfaction of any Performance Condition applicable to such portion for any reason other than death, Total and Permanent Disability or a Change in Control, such portion of the Award shall not be released to or exercised by the Participant until after the Certification Date.
+No such Vesting shall in any way be deemed a satisfaction, waiver or cancellation of the Performance Condition, and such portion shall remain subject to reduction and forfeiture as provided by the Performance Condition. - (i) Dividends may not be paid with respect to any Share subject to a Performance Condition until the Final Award with respect to such Share has been determined.
+Any dividends declared on any Shares prior to such determination shall be accrued.

-(j) Once established, a Performance Condition for an Executive Officer may not be waived or cancelled by the Committee.

-(1) Dividends may not be paid with respect to any Restricted Share subject to a Performance Condition until the Final Award with respect to such Share has been determined.
-Any dividends declared on any Restricted Shares prior to such determination shall be accrued.
 After determination of the Final Award, such accrued dividends shall be paid, subject to Section 6(f) hereof; provided, however, that if the Final Award is less than the Original Award, any accrued dividends attributable to the portion of the Award that has been forfeited shall also be forfeited.
 After determination of the Final Award has been made and Section 6(f) has been satisfied, dividends shall be paid as normal on such Shares at the same time and to the same extent as dividends are paid on other Shares.